Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 Name              | Description
 :---------------- | :----------
-`loadExtension`   | Set up a previously-unloaded extension `start`           | Connect to Discord, blocking the coroutine scope `send`            | Send an event to all event handlers - either a Kord `Event` or an `ExtensionEvent` object
+`findExtension`   | Find the first loaded extension matching the given type, or `null` if there isn't one `findExtensions`  | Get a list of all loaded extensions matching the given type `loadExtension`   | Set up a previously-unloaded extension `start`           | Connect to Discord, blocking the coroutine scope `send`            | Send an event to all event handlers - either a Kord `Event` or an `ExtensionEvent` object